-Lucy is an Associate Professor in Psychology and Lead Research Co-ordinator for the School of Social Sciences.
-As part of the undergraduate psychology courses, Lucy supervises contributes to the social development in children and adolescents module.
+Lucy is a Professor in Social Developmental Psychology and the Postgraduate Research Tutor for the School of Social Sciences supporting doctoral candidates across the School.
+As part of the undergraduate psychology courses, Lucy contributes to the social development in children and adolescents module.
 At Masters level, Lucy contributes to modules on social psychology.
-Lucy also supervises a number of PhD students working in the area of social development.
+Lucy also supervises a number of PhD candidates working in the area of social development and leads the bullying and aggressive behaviour research group.

 Lucy previously worked at Keele University as a Lecturer and Teaching Fellow.